kragen/stoneknifeforth/README.md

 > deﬁnition of LISP [1DI], which is a deﬁnitional interpreter in the
 > style of II, was a great help when I ﬁrst learned that language.
 But
 > it was not the sole support of my understanding.

+(For what it’s worth, it may not even the case that self-defined interpreters are necessarily Turing-complete; it might be possible to write a non-Turing-complete metacircular interpreter for a non-Turing-complete language, such as David Turner’s Total Functional Programming systems.)

 A metacircular compiler forces you to confront this extra complexity.
 Moreover, metacircular compilers are self-sustaining in a way that